Activities: A to Z

-Roatan offers a wide variety of adventures, from ziplining to swimming with dolphins, horsebackriding to sunset sails, there’s something to appeal to everyone.
+Roatan offers a wide variety of adventures, from ziplining to swimming with dolphins, horsebackriding to sunset sails – there’s something to appeal to everyone.
 Reservations are suggested for some of the organized venues and the staff at Barefoot Cay will be pleased to assist with your planning and scheduling.
-Click here for an A-Z guide of activities around Roatan, including pricing information.
-Some of the activities can be charged on your Barefoot Cay lodging bill or can be paid in advance by transfer of funds to the Barefoot Cay U.S. bank account.
-Below are a few of the great activities available right at Barefoot Cay.
+Below are a few of the great activities available around Roatan.

 Diving and the treasures to be found below the surface of the clear blue Caribbean Sea have been Roatan’s main attraction for a long time.
 Caves and crevices, thousand-foot walls, wrecks, an airplane, abundant sea life, dolphins, sharks, whale sharks and the largest number of sponges in the Caribbean, make Roatan and the Bay Islands one of the most desirable diving destinations in the world.